Davit Nazaretyan

 4. Digital PR & Link-Worthy Campaigns

-Let’s say there’s a big change in AI policy, or Google drops a major update — and your team has insights, data, or experience to comment on it.
+Let’s say there’s a big change in AI policy, or Google drops a major update .
+And let’s say, your team has insights, data, or experience about it.
 You can quickly reach out to journalists covering the story and offer a quote, data point, or fresh take.
 If you’re early and valuable, you can earn links from huge publications in hours.

 Here’s the formula: